gradywright/gradywright.github.io/research.md

 <li style="margin-bottom: 6px;">

 K. P. Drake and G. B. Wright.
 A Fast and Accurate Algorithm for Spherical Harmonic Analysis on HEALPix Grids with Applications to the Cosmic Microwave Background Radiation. <i>J. Comput.
-Phys.</i>, Accepted (2020) (<a href="https://arxiv.org/abs/1904.10514">arxiv</a>).
+Phys.</i>, 416 (2020) (<a href="https://arxiv.org/abs/1904.10514">arxiv</a>).

 </li>